Articles Posted in MS Criminal Laws

 After striking a pedestrian, you should pull over as soon as possible.
 If you continue driving, you could be charged with leaving the scene of an accident.
 In the case of a serious injury or death, this can easily lead to felony charges in Mississippi.
 That being said, it is important to pull over in a safe location.
 If you need to drive a few hundred yards before pulling over, you are perfectly justified in doing so.
 Parking in an unsafe location will only put you in danger, especially if you are on a dark highway or blind corner.
 The police will not hold this against you, and it is not illegal to drive a reasonable distance in search of a safe spot.

 Alcohol isn’t the only substance that can raise your BAC level.
 All kinds of other beverages, foods, and medications may also trigger a BAC reading – even if you never consumed any alcohol.
 In certain situations, this can lead to a false positive BAC result and serious consequences.
 One example is kombucha, a fermented beverage that could create the impression that you are intoxicated.
 But is the “kombucha defense” really viable?
 How do you prove that your BAC result was triggered by fermented foods and not alcohol?
-These are questions you can ask one of our lawyers during your free consultation.
+These are questions you can ask one of our lawyers during your consultation.

 Why Kombucha Can Trigger Positive BAC Results